Living around the port

 The Port supports some 30,000 full time equivalent jobs, and delivers $7.5b in economic benefits each year.
 Port of Melbourne’s reach includes Tasmania, parts of South Australia and southern New South Wales (Riverina).

-The Port supports neighbouring communities – providing more than 10 hectares of walking, cycling and open space.
+The Port supports neighbouring communities – providing more than 18 hectares of public open space and walking and cycling trails.

-We also provided and maintain the Marine Cove Playground in Port Melbourne, the Webb Dock Trail and lookout point alongside Webb Dock, and the trails along the Yarra River near Newport Power Station.
+We also provided and maintain the Maritime Cove Playground in Port Melbourne, the Webb Dock Trail and lookout point alongside Webb Dock, and the trails along the Yarra River near Newport Power Station.

-Our Port Education Program hosts hundreds of school children each year, providing a window to the world of freight and logistics, and how everyday goods arrive into Melbourne each day.
+Our Port Education Program hosts more than 1,250 school children each year, providing a window to the world of freight and logistics, and how everyday goods arrive into Melbourne each day.

-We also host members of the public through our popular boat tours (currently in recess due to COVID-19), where the community can get up close and personal with our operations.
+We also host members of the public through our popular boat tours, where the community can get up close and personal with our operations.

 A city port